 - We recognize the essential workings of the mercies of God in the life of the believer.
 The most important of these operations is salvation through Jesus Christ—what fellowship has the light with darkness (2 Corinthians 6:14)?

 - We believe these mercies God gives to a believer refer to the promise Jesus makes to send the Comforter, Who ministers to us as well as teaches us in our sanctification (John 16:7-13).

 - We strive to help the believer to think and live a lifestyle acceptable to God.
 We do this by helping him/her recognize a proper view of God and how that view should manifest itself as we grow in knowledge, confess our sins, repent, seek forgiveness, and put on Christ.
-A proper view of God will, among other things, facilitate His desire for us to be conformed to the image of Christ.
+A proper view of God will, among other things, facilitate His desire to conform us to the image of Christ.
 The secular approach strives to show their counselees a void of sin while becoming conformed to an image of self.

-- We believe lives can be transformed by the renewing of the mind.
+- We believe in the transformation of lives by the renewing of the mind.
 We believe first, because God tells us so and second, because of what we have witnessed in our lives and the lives of others.